co-operating-systems/PhD/Logic/ABLP.md

  The work continued in the 2000s with:
 * 2006: [Access control in a core calculus of dependency](https://dl.acm.org/doi/abs/10.1145/1159803.1159839) by Martin Abadi
-* ...
+* 2008: [A Modal Deconstruction of Access Control Logics](https://link.springer.com/chapter/10.1007/978-3-540-78499-9_16), by Martin Abadi and Deepak Garg
+* 2009: [Proof Theory for Authorization Logic and Its Application to a Practical File System](https://people.mpi-sws.org/~dg/papers/papers.html#theses) Deepak Garg's Ph.D. dissertation,  2009.

-We want to see how we can use the formalism developed there to explain aspect of access control in Solid, for which we have developed [Use Cases](../UseCases/UseCases.md).
+We want to see how we can use the formalism developed there to explain an aspect of access control in Solid, for which we have developed [Use Cases](../UseCases/UseCases.md).

+ABLP logic is built on two concepts:
+ * the $\text{says}$ modality indexed by principal
+ * a lattice of principals and operators on them

+## The says modality

+The 1993 paper "A Calculus for Access Control in Distributed Systems" states that the says operator is a modal one.

+$$
+  s \text{ says } p
+$$

+The paper

  # ABLP logic in N3